BPowell1999/my-website/content/posts/space-engineers-review.md

   - gaming
 ---

 Hey guys!
-Today I’ve got an announcement and a review for a game called Space Engineers.
+Today I’ve got a review for a game called Space Engineers.

 Space Engineers is a game available via Steam for only around £15 – and to be quite frank, I’m addicted already :laughing: I discovered it when digging through the Steam store for something new to play because of burnout with the rest of my library.
 It was sitting in my Discovery Queue, recommended because I played Star Trek Online.